 - Unfortunately, your cookie settings do not allow videos to be displayed. - check your settings

 As with chicken and pork, insect ‘meat’ could pose a danger to food safety.
 Insects can potentially transmit bacteria that originate from contaminated insect feed.
 Furthermore, any heavy metals and pesticides in insect feed could also end up in the insects themselves.
 Recent research has also shown that certain insect species carry the same allergens as dust mites and crustaceans.
 As a result, people who are sensitive to dust mites and crustaceans could also experience an allergic reaction from eating these insects.
 These examples clearly show that more research is needed to discover any dangers from using insects in food.

 Since January 1st 2018, foods with insects have been categorised as 'novel foods' according to European legislation.
 This means that products with insects can enter the European market only after they have been approved by the European Food Safety Authority (EFSA).

 Since 2017, the use of insects in animal feed for fish farming has been permitted in Europe.
-Before that time, insects could only be fed to pets, such as reptiles, and after processing the fat from insects could be used in feed for pigs and chickens.
+Before that time, insects could only be fed to pets - such as reptiles, dogs or cats - and after processing the fat from insects could be used in feed for pigs and chickens.
 In the long term it is expected that whole insects or insect products, such as insect proteins, will be approved as feed for livestock.